29th May 2020 was a life-altering day for Steve Brennan, 40, and his family.

 “It was just very difficult for Stacey during the lockdown as well, so the children were home, it was very difficult for her to hold herself together and look after the children, and try to support me whilst I was in hospital.”

-Steve stayed at Salford Royal for just over three weeks before returning home to his family, on what he called ‘one of the best days of my life.’
+Steve stayed at Salford Royal for just over three weeks before returning home to his family, on what he called one of the best days of his life.

-“After what I’d been through the previous three weeks, just to finally see the faces, have those hugs, have those kisses, just to have the moments where they just kissed me on my poorly head.
+“After what I’d been through the previous three weeks, just to finally see the faces, have those hugs, have those kisses, just to have the moments where they just kissed me on my poorly head,” he said.

 “I kind of felt like I was a hero coming home, you know after being away in battle.
 I was home just before Father’s Day as well.
 It was such a lovely, welcoming home with banners and balloons and a little celebration.”